Festo-se/phand-python-libs/README.md

     * [Control the hand](#Control-the-hand)
 <br></br>

-# LICENSE
-The Festo BionicSoftHand python libraries are published under the [GNU GPL v3.0 License](https://www.gnu.org/licenses/gpl-3.0.de.html).

 # PURPOSE
 These libraries implement the necessary messages and core functionalities to communicate with the BionicSoftHand

-# DOCUMENTATION
-Under the folder docs is the complete [documentation](docs/build/html/index.html) for the code.

-# IMPORTANT
-The maximum supply pressure for the BionicSoftHand is **5 bars**.
-If you connect more than this amount of air pressure the hand gets damaged and is not usable anymore.

 # INSTALL INSTRUCTIONS
 ## HELPER SCRIPTS